skylight-hq/skylight.digital/_blog_posts/early_childhood_info_systems_insights.md

 - Many states are currently working towards a longitudinal data system.
 - Silos between teams, unconnected data systems, and limited IT capacity leads to inefficiencies and poor experiences for both providers and staff who need to meet rules and regulations.

-#### Inter-agency collaboration
+#### Interagency collaboration
 - Departments/agencies across states are structured and set up differently regarding early care and education programs and services, with some consolidating education and others consolidating child care.
-- There are many efforts to coordinate inter-agency collaboration and data sharing, especially around strategic goals and initiatives.
+- There are many efforts to coordinate interagency collaboration and data sharing, especially around strategic goals and initiatives.
 This allows state departments to gain a more holistic picture of how children and families are being served.
 - State departments/agencies are at varying stages in their strategic goals and plans due to funding, capacity, and partnerships.
 - Local community networks in some states are highly active and engaged, especially regarding resource referrals, local jurisdictions, and community needs.